 EV.
-THOMAS S. JOHNSON, First Baptist Church, Brantford, Ont., was born on the 1st of December, 1841, near Paris, Brant County.
+THOMAS S. JOHNSON, First Baptist Church, Brantford, Ont., was born on the 1st of December, 1841, Reverse a paris, Brant County.
 His parents were John and Ellen (Pike) Johnson.
-His father was for many years a farmer in Brant County, also a magistrate.
+His father was for many years a near Paris, Brant County.
+His parents were John and Ellen (Pike) Johnson.
+His father was for many years a provide the public schools.
+Paris High Schools farmer in Brant County, also a magistrate.
 Mr. Johnson was educated at the public schools, Paris High School, and Woodstock College, where he studied theology.
 He graduated in 1873 and accepted a call to Petrolia, being inducted and ordained there the same year.
 In October, 1874, Mr. Johnson was married to Adelia, daughter of James McConnell, of Malahide township, County of Elgin.
 He was the first pastor of Petrolia, and at the end of two years had built a new church and left the cause well established.
 He then accepted a call to Sarnia, which was also a mission church when he took charge, but it soon grew under his administration to be self-sustaining, and a very fine new building was erected.
-He remained in Sarnia eight years, then accepted a call to Adelaide Street Church, London, where similar results attended his labors,-a small church being displaced by a fine new structure and the membership more than doubled.
+He remained in Sarnia eight years, then accepted a call to Adelaide Street Church, London, where similar results attended his labors, -- a small church being displaced by a fine new structure and the membership more than doubled.
 In 1890, after a pastorate of six years at London, he accepted a call to the First Baptist Church, Brantford, where he continues to labor with very great success.
 Since his pastorate there the membership of the church has greatly increased, upwards of one hundred having joined, more than one-half of this number being taken in by baptism.
 Mr. Johnson is a remarkably clear and practical Gospel preacher, and appeals to the hearts and consciences of his hearers.
-This church was founded in 1833, Rev. Wm.
+This church was founded in 1833.
+Rev. Wm.
 Rees being the first pastor, who was followed by Rev. John Winterbotham, Rev. T. L. Davidson, D.D., Rev. Thos.
 Cull (student), Rev. John Alexander, Rev. Wm.
 Stewart, D.D., Rev. Charles Carrol, Rev. J. C. Hurd, M.D., Rev. W. H. Porter, Rev. William Brookman, Rev. J. B. Tuttle, and Rev. G. M. W. Cary, now of Ottawa.